Skip to main content

 Obiettivi formativi

-Comprendere le sfide e le opportunità dei Big Data; Acquisire conoscenze su normative europee e strumenti riguardanti la raccolta e l'uso di tracce digitali; Utilizzare modelli di machine learning per l’analisi dati; Integrare l’Intelligenza Artificiale nella ricerca sociale.
+Comprendere le sfide e le opportunità dei Big Data; Acquisire conoscenze su normative europee e strumenti riguardanti la raccolta e l'uso di tracce digitali; Utilizzare modelli di machine learning per l’analisi dati; Integrare l’Intelligenza Artificiale Generativa nella ricerca sociale.

 Contenuti sintetici